-The purpose of this plan is to provide information necessary to ensure that the management of construction waste at the site is undertaken in accordance with current legal and industry standards including the Waste Management Acts 1996 - 2011 and associated Regulations 1, Protection of the Environment Act 2003 as amended 2, Litter Pollution Act 1997 as amended 3 and the Eastern-Midlands Region Waste Management Plan 2015 - 2021 4.
-In particular, this Plan aims to ensure maximum recycling, reuse and recovery of waste with diversion from landfill, wherever possible.
+The purpose of this plan is to provide information necessary to ensure that the management of construction and demolition (C&D) waste at the site is undertaken in accordance with current legal and industry standards including the Waste Management Acts 1996 - 2011 and associated Regulations 1, Protection of the Environment Act 2003 as amended 2, Litter Pollution Act 1997 as amended 3 and the Connacht - Ulster Region Waste Management Plan 2015 - 2021 4.
+In particular, this plan aims to ensure maximum recycling, reuse and recovery of waste with diversion from landfill, wherever possible.
 It also seeks to provide guidance on the appropriate collection and transport of waste from the site to prevent issues associated with litter or more serious environmental pollution (e.g. contamination of soil and/or water).